blacklane/stubbed-mock/CONTRIBUTING.md

 ### Project versioning

-When making changes, you'll also need to increase the project version.
-This should change in two places: The root `build.gradle` (in `ext.projectVersion`) and in the `README.md` file.
+If your changes require an increase in the project version, this will be outlined in the issue's acceptance criteria.
+When updating the project version, this should happen in two places: The root `build.gradle` (in `ext.projectVersion`) and in the `README.md` file.

 We use [semantic versioning][9] to come up with new version numbers.
 For general new versions, we increase the `minor` number.
 For a breaking change, we increase